 Like any close-knit community, Point Grey is home to a few friendly cliques.
-There’s the super fierce cyclist crowd that meets up on 10th Avenue every Saturday morning after pushing themselves to their limits (at least, that’s how it looks…lots of sweat); the morning coffee klatsch that sits behind the window at Bean Around the World exchanging opinions about the state of the village and the state of the world; and, members of the local schools’ parent committees who beat the odds, became friends, and meet up a MIX every once in a while to compare kids.
+You’ve got your super warrior cyclist crowd who push themselves to their limits every weekend and then gather outside the local Starbucks to leak sweat; the morning coffee ladies who sit and sip at Bean Around the World’s window counter while exchanging strongly held opinions about the state of the village and the state of the universe; and then there are the parents from a mixture of school PACs who somehow beat the odds, became friends, and meet each morning at MIX to compare kids.

 Not so long ago I belonged to the dog owners’ group.
 We were a lot more informal than those other guys, and tended to spend time together by happenstance rather than design.
 If we crossed paths while walking our pups we’d join up for a stretch while the dogs played around.
 If not, no one thought twice about it.

 After Diesel died I used to imagine this haphazard group of sort-of-friends of mine carrying on with their daily walks without us, and I wondered if anyone ever noticed our absence.
 And that’s what led to thoughts on Lana and John, members of our ragtag dog owner group that I hadn’t seen for a while.
 Lana wasn’t passing by my house with Blokie anymore, and John hadn’t been around since forever.
 I started to worry about the both of them, and began keeping a conscientious eye out, just because.